27 BEST things to do in Paso Robles besides wineries in 2023

 Mission San Miguel Arcàngel has a beautiful church with original paintings, a museum with lots of old artifacts, and a gift shop to explore.
 The museum has a small entry fee of $8 per person.
 The Mission can use some repairs to preserve it for future generations.

 Visiting the San Miguel Arcàngel is one of the free things to do in Paso Robles besides wineries.
 The museum has a small entrance fee.

 19. Drive or bike the back roads in Paso Robles

-On the west side the Vineyard Drive and Adelaida Road passes through many vineyards and have gorgeous views of vine covered hills.
+On the west side, Vineyard Drive and Adelaida Road pass through many vineyards and have gorgeous views of vine-covered hills.
 Driving west on scenic Hwy 46 will take you to the coast where you can explore many coastal towns.

 By driving east on Hwy 46, you will pass through Sensorio, the exhibit of lights.
-The Estrella Warbird aviation museum and Hunter Ranch golf course is also on this route.
-The Estrella road that runs along side the Estrella river passes through many vineyards.
+The Estrella Warbird aviation museum and Hunter Ranch golf course are also on this route.
+The Estrella road that runs alongside the Estrella river passes through many vineyards.

 20. Go on an agriculture tour with FARMstead ED SLO County farm trail

 Visit the many local farms, ranches, and food producers and support local growers by following the FARMstead ED SLO County farm trail.

 The farms and ranches on this trail offer many interesting hands-on workshops, site tours, events, and gatherings to connect people to the hardworking growers and the local lands and learn about the true farm-to-table experience.